d3kryption/narrative-documentation/docs/interaction/interaction-component.md

 The **Interaction** component is the driver that checks for all **Interactables**.

+## Setup

+To start using the interaction component you need to add two components.

+On your [PlayerController](./installation/player-controller.md) you need to add the NarrativeInteraction component.

+On your actor that you want to interact with, you need to add the [interactable component](./interactables) you wish to use.

 ## Activate / Deactivate

 It is common to disable and enable an **interaction** component depending on your games state.
 For example a character during a cutscene will not want to interact with anything.